EOluwatobi/LITA-CAPSTONE-SALES-PROJECT/README.md

 ### Addtional resources

- Find here link to the SQL Queries used to explore the data.
+ Find here file to the SQL Queries used to explore the data.
  [Uploading SQLLITA SALES.sql…]()